Space law: Non-State Actors

-Non-State Actors are first directed to approach an appropriate state party where one is involved as per the Liability Convention.
-Where the dispute is private and commercial in nature however, many private companies opt for arbitration.
+Non-state actors are first directed to approach an appropriate state party where one is involved as per the Liability Convention.
+Where the dispute is private and commercial in nature however, some private companies opt for arbitration.
 So far, arbitration has primarily been conducted under the Permanent Court of Arbitration under the 1976 UNCITRAL Arbitration Rules but the existence of the more specialised "Optional Rules for Arbitration of Disputes Relating to Outer Space Activities" might see a shift in procedural law chosen by the parties in the future.
 Examples of disputes resolved by arbitration include the cases of CC/Devas (Mauritius) Ltd., Devas Employees Mauritius Private Ltd., & Telcom Devas Mauritius Ltd. v.
 Republic of India, PCA Case No. 2013-09 and Deutsche Telekom AG v.
 The Republic of India, PCA Case No. 2014-10.

+Beside arbitration there is also the possibility of a Claims Commission as outlined in the Liability Convention.
+Altogether arbitration has been discussed as an emerging or active field.

-Future developments
+Future institutional developments

 Open-Ended Working Group (OEWG) on Space Threats

-With no progress in the negotiation of the Prevention of an Arms Race in Outer Space in 2020 the UN resolution "Reducing Space Threats Through Norms, Rules and Principles of Responsible Behaviours" was signed.
-Subsequently, the "Open Ended Working Group on Reducing Space Threats Through Norms, Rules and Principles of Responsible Behaviours" was established and found some traction particularly since the War in Ukraine began in 2022.
+With no progress in the negotiation of the Prevention of an Arms Race in Outer Space in 2020, the UN resolution "Reducing Space Threats Through Norms, Rules and Principles of Responsible Behaviours" was signed.
+Subsequently, the "Open Ended Working Group on Reducing Space Threats Through Norms, Rules and Principles of Responsible Behaviours" was established and found some traction, particularly since the 2022 Russian invasion of Ukraine.

 Future coordination and cooperation

-International coordination and cooperation is facilitated by the growing inter-agency International Space Exploration Coordination Group and planned for the Lunar Gateway space station, emulating the cooperation for the ISS.
+International coordination and cooperation are facilitated by the growing inter-agency International Space Exploration Coordination Group and planned for the Lunar Gateway space station, emulating the cooperation for the ISS.